aradburn/discograph/docs/MIGRATION.md

 2. Updated the initialization process to wait for the SVG container to be available before attempting to initialize the application
 3. Added proper error handling and retry logic to ensure a smooth initialization sequence between React and D3.js

+We have now completely removed all remaining jQuery dependencies:

+1. Deleted the legacy typeahead.ts file which contained the jQuery-based implementation of the typeahead search functionality
+2. Removed the jQuery and corejs-typeahead dependencies from package.json as they are no longer needed
+3. Removed jQuery and corejs-typeahead from Vite's optimization configuration
+4. Removed the jQuery-based typeahead tests and created new React tests for the SearchInput component

 These changes mark important steps toward fully migrating the application to React by removing jQuery dependencies and ensuring that the React components serve as the primary user interface.

 ### Components Created